 General waste from Care Homes where COVID-19 patients live. (additional precautionary measures for general waste in black bags (double bag, store for 72 hours prior to collection)

 ||Offensive / hygiene waste (includes ANY blood or bodily fluid stained waste that is:|

-a) NON-INFECTIOUS, as assessed by a healthcare practitioner and
+a) non-infectious, as assessed by a healthcare practitioner and

-b) DOES NOT CONTAIN pharmaceutical or chemical substances)
+b) doesn't contain pharmaceutical or chemical substances)

-|Hazardous||Clinical wastes presenting an Infection risk - this includes waste from the treatment, care and cleaning rooms of confirmed or suspected Covid-19 patients.||Yellow|
+|Hazardous||Clinical wastes presenting an Infection risk - this includes waste from the treatment, care and cleaning rooms of confirmed or suspected COVID-19 patients.||Yellow|

-If Care Homes follow this guidance on how they segregate, store and label waste then the waste collection companies will be able to risk assess appropriately and make sure that they have the right measures in place to ensure the safety of their workers.
+If care homes follow this guidance on how they segregate, store and label waste then the waste collection companies will be able to risk assess appropriately and make sure that they have the right measures in place to ensure the safety of their workers.

 Waste associated with a confirmed or suspected case of COVID-19

 Waste arising directly from the care of the patient should be treated as hazardous waste and should go in yellow bags.
 This includes PPE and all items that would normally be classed as offensive waste as it should be treated as waste which presents an infection risk.